-Participation in a house group is encouraged among members and non-members alike, but these groups are always headed up by someone from the membership.
+Participation in a house group is encouraged among members and nonmembers alike, but these groups are always headed up by someone from the membership.

-19. Finances
+Finances

 The church has a general fund for the normal expenses of the church, made up of a number of bank accounts.
 Gifts can be given by cash or cheque through the weekly offering bags or directly into the bank, and we encourage Gift Aiding for taxpayers which adds 25%.
 Also an Agape Fund for pastoral needs within and outside the church.
 The world focus team also distributes money tithed to it by the general fund.
-At the moment the church has a building fund called E:va (Emmanuel at Victoria Avenue) to administer payments for the redevelopment of the Victoria Avenue site.
-Gifts to E:va have been given over many years through regular monthly giving and gift days.
-We have also received very generous gifts and loans from individual foundations, and local companies.